nergalex/docker-nap-dos/fluentd/readme.rst

 ####################################################################

-`NGINX App Protect DoS <https://docs.nginx.com/nginx-app-protect-dos/>`_ gateways sends `Security event <https://docs.nginx.com/nginx-app-protect-dos/monitoring/types-of-logs/#security-log>`_ logs using TCP protocol.
+`NGINX App Protect DoS <https://docs.nginx.com/nginx-app-protect-dos/>`_ gateways send `Security event <https://docs.nginx.com/nginx-app-protect-dos/monitoring/types-of-logs/#security-log>`_ logs using TCP protocol.
+If you need more receivers or different output protocols, `a Fluentd micro-service <https://docs.fluentd.org/>`_ will convert Security event logs to different `outputs <https://docs.fluentd.org/output>`_, for example a `S3 bucket <https://docs.fluentd.org/output/s3>`_.

-`A Fluentd micro service <https://docs.fluentd.org/>`_ to convert Security event logs to different `outputs <https://docs.fluentd.org/output>`_, for example a `S3 bucket <https://docs.fluentd.org/output/s3>`_.
+The diagram below shows an example of a S3 Bucket as a receiver and Dynatrace as a log consumer to create visibility and alerting to Ops teams.

 .. image:: ./_pictures/architecture.png
    :align: center
-   :width: 500
+   :width: 800
-   :alt: Architecture - Transit GW
+   :alt: Architecture

 .. contents:: Contents
     :local: